dlavino/stopmotion/README.md

 # Stop Motion Python Script
 This project allows user to easily create stop motion animations by capturing frame-by-frame webcam video.
 It was developed to work with a keyboard or external buttons connected to Raspberry Pi GPIO's as command triggers.
-Although It's Raspberry Pi based, can be modified to work at any machine with Python terminal.
+Although it's Raspberry Pi based, can be modified to work at any machine with Python terminal.

 ### Applications
 - Education